 - in the "evNotifs" attribute an entry with the "event" attribute set to the value "BAT_OFFSET_INFO";

-- the "batOffsetInfo" attribute containing the offset of the BAT and the optionally adjusted periodicity.
+- the "batOffsetInfoUl" and/or "batOffsetInfoDl" attributes containing the offset of the BAT and the optionally adjusted periodicity.

-The "BatOffsetInfo" data type shall contain the BAT offset of the arrival time in the "ranBatOffsetNotif" attribute, and the optionally adjusted periodicity of the data bursts encoded in the "adjPeriod" attribute; and
+The "BatOffsetInfo" data type shall contain:

+- the BAT offset of the arrival time in the "ranBatOffsetNotif" attribute;

+- if available, the adjusted periodicity of the data bursts encoded in the "adjPeriod" attribute; and

-- the identification of the affected service flows (if not all the flows are affected) encoded in the "flows" attribute if applicable.
+- the identification of the affected service flows (if not all the flows are affected) encoded in the "flows" attribute.